sschuhmi/drp/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Uses the message and category filenames provided by Udacity within its Data Science Nanodegree (nd025).
-These have been provided by Udacity´s partner [Appen](https://www.figure-eight.com/) (formally: Figure 8).
+These have been provided by Udacity´s partner [Appen](https://www.figure-eight.com/) (formerly: Figure 8) - please refer to them for licence information.